samclane/LIFX-Control-Panel/README.md

 * LIFX Z   Firmware v1.22

 # Donate
 LIFX-Control-Panel will always be free and open source.
-However, if you appriciate the work I'm doing and would like to contribute financially, you can donate below.
+However, if you appreciate the work I'm doing and would like to contribute financially, you can donate below.
 Thanks for your support!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/sawyermclane)